NikitaEdin/SET09102-2025-TR2/DOCS/UseCases/Administrator/Administrator-UseCase-2.md

 4. The system will confirm that committed actions were completed.

 ### Extensions:
-3. An error occurs while trying to update cconfiguration
+3. An error occurs while trying to update configuration
   - The system will display an error message

 ### Sub-variations: